Arisato/OrderApp/README.md

 Featuring SOLID principles and clean code practices.
 <br/>
 <br/>
-Tests re included to test anything with logic and located in the OrderAppTests folder.
+Tests are included to test anything with logic and located in the OrderAppTests folder.
 <br/>
 <br/>
 Data layer is fully mocked and introduced as an external library located in the Shared folder for ease of running the app while still showcasing apps persistence.